babasaraki/iandow.github.io/_posts/2017-05-01-Apache_Drill.md

 ## F**'ing Unicode!

 Dealing with unicode in the python ODBC driver has caused me a lot of frustration.
-Fortunately, specifying unicode decoding options as shown below seems to help (although, not for anaconda, which seems to not like the "to=str" option.
-So I just don't use anaconda.):
+Fortunately, specifying unicode decoding options as shown below seems to help.

 ```
 conn = pyodbc.connect("DSN=drill64", autocommit=True)